-Overall, if you're only investing in one weapon, it's likely best to go with the Death Scythe, Brightspear, or Stalkerstaff.
+Overall, if you're only investing in one weapon, it's likely best to go with the Gale Force, Brightspear, or Stalkerstaff.
 Each weapon has its own pros and cons and you may have your own preferences based on play style so of course, play what you like over anything else.

 However, in any scenario, I highly recommend avoiding the Brave Bow as it's the only one I would say is not viable for maximum progress.